-Support of new waka programme
+Funding for new waka programme

-The Maritime Museum Foundaion, with generous support from Foundation North, has enabled approximately 1,200 Māori, Pacific, and South Auckland students and 400 of their whanau to participate in the Maritime Museum’s new Aramoana Ocean Roads Waka Programme.
+In 2019, the Maritime Museum Foundation, with generous support from Foundation North, enabled approximately 1,200 Māori, Pacific, and South Auckland students and 400 of their whānau to participate in the Maritime Museum’s new Ara Moana Ocean Roads Waka Programme.

 Tuia Encounters 250 – Tākiri: An Unfurling

-With support from Chisholm Whitney Charitable Trust, four artists (Chris Charteris, Jasmine Togo-Brisby, Kohai Grace, and Nikau Hindin) have been commissioned to each create an artwork for the Tākiri exhibition.
+Through support from Chisholm Whitney Charitable Trust, four artists (Chris Charteris, Jasmine Togo-Brisby, Kohai Grace, and Nikau Hindin) were commissioned to each create an artwork for the Tākiri exhibition.